-→ If the landowner fails to remedy the damage resulting from a contravention, the covenant holders will have an opportunity to do so, and be reimbursed for the cost of doing so. the notice given under section 11.1.
+→ If the landowner fails to remedy the damage resulting from a contravention, the covenant holders will have an opportunity to do so, and be reimbursed for the cost of doing so.

 - 11.5 If the Owner cannot remedy a breach described in section 11.1 within the time acceptable to the Covenant Holder under section 11.3, either Covenant Holder may enforce the rent charge under article 12.

 - 11.6 Expenses incurred by the Covenant Holder under this article, until paid, are a debt owed by the Owner to the Covenant Holder.

 - 11.7 By this section, each Covenant

 Holder appoints the other its agent

 for the purpose of recovering any

 debt owed by the Owner to the

 Covenant Holder who incurred

 expenses under this section,

 including through legal proceedings,

 and the Covenant Holder who

 recovers the debt shall hold it, less

-reasonable legal fees and

-disbursements and other reasonable

-expenses of recovery, as agent for the

-Covenant Holder that incurred the

-expenses.

 - → It may be necessary for the covenant holder to bring a legal action against the owner to recover the cost of remedying a breach by the owner.
 This section sets out rights of the covenant holders in regard to each other when there is more than one covenant holder.
-This section is not necessary if there is only one covenant holder.
+This